Queen Mary 2: Special cruises

 On 6 July 2013 Queen Mary 2 departed New York en route to Southampton on her 200th transatlantic voyage.
 On board speakers were Stephen Payne OBE—the ship's designer—and presenter and newsreader Nick Owen, who presented talks about the ship's design.
 On 25 May 2015, all three Queens met, once again, at Liverpool, in order to celebrate the 175th anniversary of the shipping line.
 After arriving at Liverpool the previous day, Queen Mary 2 made a brief excursion to the entrance of the River Mersey to welcome her two fleetmates into port in the early afternoon.
 The three Cunarders then sailed, in formation, towards Liverpool.
 The ships spent several hours together, before the departure of Queen Mary 2 to Saint Peter Port, Guernsey.

 Queen Mary 2 berthed at the Red Hook cruise terminal in Brooklyn after the 185th anniversary crossing.

 On 2 July 2015, Queen Mary 2 began a 175th Anniversary Crossing in Southampton.
 She sailed first to Liverpool, leaving that city after a fireworks display on 4 July, the actual anniversary date of Cunard's first transatlantic voyage.
 Queen Mary 2 followed the route of the original ship Britannia, calling first at Halifax, Nova Scotia.
-After a day there, she headed first upriver into the harbor, using her bow thrusters and swivel-pod motors to negotiate the tight turnaround to come back down close to the cityfront.
+After a day there, she headed first upriver into the harbour, using her bow thrusters and swivel-pod motors to negotiate the tight turnaround to come back down close to the city front.
 A 21-gun salute and bagpipe band honored the ship.
 From Halifax, the ship sailed to Boston and was there for a full day at the cruise terminal (Boston was the terminus of the original crossing in 1840).
 In the evening the ship backed out into Boston Harbor, where a fireworks display was presented before Queen Mary 2 sailed away.
-After a night and day at sea, the vessel entered New York Harbor early the morning of 14 July and docked at the Brooklyn Cruise Terminal.
-Later in the evening the vessel sailed to the lower harbor, between the Statue of Liberty and the Battery, for the Forever Cunard Queen Mary 2 Light Show.
+After a night and day at sea, the vessel entered New York Harbour early the morning of 14 July and docked at the Brooklyn Cruise Terminal.
+Later in the evening the vessel sailed to the lower harbour, between the Statue of Liberty and the Battery, for the Forever Cunard Queen Mary 2 Light Show.
 On 24 June 2025, Queen Mary 2 departed Southampton on a crossing to New York commemorating Cunard's 185th anniversary.

+In August 2019, Queen Mary 2 was the primary setting for the 2020 film Let Them All Talk by Steven Soderbergh.
+Filming lasted two weeks as Queen Mary 2 made two transatlantic crossings.
+Most of the film takes place aboard the ship.